nairus/fem-react-redux/NOTES.md

 # Notes perso

-For more details see => [bholf cource](https://btholt.github.io/complete-intro-to-react/)
+For more details see => [btholt course](https://btholt.github.io/complete-intro-to-react/)

 ## 1. Complete Intro To React V3

 ### 1.2 Yarn Dependency Manager

-Installation de [`NVM`](https://github.com/coreybutler/nvm-windows) pour windows afin de basculer sur node6, sinon impossible de builder.
+Install of [`NVM`](https://github.com/coreybutler/nvm-windows) for windows to switch on node6, otherwise it can't build.

 ## 2. Tools

 ### 2.2 ESLint

-J'ai dû installer en global toutes ces dépendances:
+I had to install all these dependencies globally:

 - eslint@3.19.0
 - eslint-config-airbnb@15.0.1